-In 2009 we created an educational outreach program called Creatures of the Forest.
+We started in 2009 creating an educational outreach program called Creatures of the Forest.
 The program consisted of three weeks of classes, four days each week for one hour.
-Our initial intent was to reach the local kids aged 4 to 10 years.
-We contacted several of the schools both public and private in addition to the homeschooling groups in area and aimed to get kids into the park.
-We believe kids need to be immersed into the environment.
+Our initial intent was to reach the elementary age kids in our area.
+We contacted several of the schools both public and private in addition to the homeschooling groups.
+We believe kids immersed into the environment will make thoughtful and creative park stewards.

 Small groups of kids came each day, so that each child attended a total of 3 classes: birds, mammals, and biodiversity.
 The naturalist held classes at the day use shelter by Cascade Lake at Moran State Park.
 There were a few programs that were split between the park and the class room.
 Over all we considered it a huge success and ran the program from Winter of 2009 through the spring of 2010.
 We are already looking forward to the next round of kids in the park.

 The fishing derby has taken place for 14 years now, in honor of Bill Yarlott.
 It celebrates the beginning of fishing season and a rite of passage for kids.
 The derby is named after Bill because he was instrumental in getting Cascade Lake stocked when fish numbers began to decline.
 He was also influential in getting the hatchery up and running.
 Bill makes some fine tasting chili and has enjoyed watching youngsters over the years catch Kokanee, Cutthroat and Rainbow trout from Cascade Lake.
 Phillip Mill has volunteered to lead the event each year.
 Kids are encouraged to come to the lake early in the morning and present their catch by 11 am to be recorded for prizes.
 Every year, all the kids win a prize.
 The event is co-sponsored by Orcas Outfitters and King Marine, who generously donate prizes year after year.